Odjit/KindredSchematics/README.md

 This mod is meant for most use in a local server, with the ideal being that you use it to only load on a live server.
 Safest action is to practice and design off-server.
 It will cause some lag when loading in, varying depending on the complexity of the build and if you're deleting tiles to load in the schematic.

 A few notes:
+- DO NOT have a glow library up on a live map.
+That is hundreds of buffs going off at once and will lag out the server.
+The buffs aren't all garaunteed to not cause problems, they are filtered to what won't immediately crash a server being applied only.
 - DO NOT use .build free on a live map, as it will allow all players to build without cost.
 - DO NOT use .build restrictions on a live map, as it will allow all players to build off plot.
 - Set a fallback heart for building off plots/restrictions off.
 If you don't, it will default to the first heart you placed on the map.
 - Loading in schematics outside of a territory with a heart will tie the buildings to your fallback heart, wherever it is.
-I advise admins set this to the dev island territory.
+I advise admins set this to the dev island territory (territory 0).
 - On castle territories, first place down a heart before you load in a territory save.
 - Complicated builds will lag out the server for a few moments.
 Loading a schematic into a place with existing tiles (thus triggering a delete and then a load) will do the same.
 - Be very certain where you want to load things in.
 Cleanup is annoying, and clearing will permanently delete respawning nodes and the like, and if you want them back, you'll need to use .build spawn to put them back in one by one.